rollingedit/YouTube-Album-Splitter/README.md

 * **Opus first**: Opus is usually the best match for YouTube audio.
 AAC conversion is optional and lossy, intended for apps or devices that need `.m4a`.
 * **No browser-cookie flow by default**: browser cookies are sensitive and exporting them is friction-heavy for normal users.
 Videos that require sign-in, cookies, or bot verification may fail; the lowest-friction path is to try again later, try another network/browser session, or use a video that does not require verification.

 The release script is deliberately defensive: a recursive, polyglot bootstrapper and media pipeline packed into one inspectable Windows entrypoint.
-It resolves and repairs its own dependencies, isolates the selected video, validates timestamp sources, retries recoverable failures, preserves originals during conversion, and surfaces edge cases as readable failure modes rather than crashing out — the kind of logic normally spread across several separate scripts, kept here in one file.
+It resolves and repairs its own dependencies, isolates the selected video, validates timestamp sources, retries recoverable failures, preserves originals during conversion, and surfaces edge cases as readable failure modes rather than crashing out, the kind of logic normally spread across several separate scripts, kept here in one file.

 ## Private CI Validation Harness

 Before public tagging, releases are checked with a private CI validation harness.
 It validates static integrity, dependency-path behavior, timestamp parsing, metadata handling, mock and fixture end-to-end runs, cleanup safety, conversion safety, retry behavior, rollback behavior, and known failure paths.